 If you purchased the Sudden Storm Soup-up kit, you will want to install those pots instead of the regular pots supplied.
 The larger Soup-UP pots are designed for vertical mounting, so the mounting leads need to be straightened.
-The pots are mounted into the larger pot holes.
+The pots are mounted into the larger pads in the front of the pot locations.
 Two cut off component leads can be soldered between the mounting tabs on the pots and a set of extra holes on the pcb pads to provide extra stabilization to the pots.